Mimili, South Australia: Significance

 The site, surrounded by the mountains, is a special place, or sacred site, to the local Pitjantjatjara people, believed to be the site of the maku (witchetty grub) Dreaming.
 The maku is the local school's emblem.

 Climate

 Based upon the climate records of the nearest weather station at Marla Police Station, Mimili experiences summer maximum temperatures of an average of 37.1 °C in January and a winter maximum average temperature of 19.7 °C in June.
 Overnight lows range from a mean minimum temperature of 21.8 °C in January to 5.0 °C in June.

 Annual rainfall averages 222.6 millimetres.

 Demographics

-As of 2016, Mimili's population was 243.
+At the Mimili's population was 243.
 69.8% of the people identified as Aboriginal Australians, 2.8% as Torres Strait Islanders.
 92.5% were born in Australia.
 65% reported speaking Pitjantjatjara at home; 9.6% spoke only English at home.
 Of those available in the work force, all were employed, about half of those being part-time.
 Roughly a quarter of those employed were managers, a quarter community and personal service workers and a quarter professionals.